nosarthur/nowhub/docs/projects/gita.md

 - github ecosystem

-For example, report/fix bugs, request/implement features.
+For example, report bugs and request features as issues.